Orca takes interest in Ocean Race yacht's rudder

 1. Orcas disrupt boat race near Spain in latest display of dangerous

-Orcas disrupt boat race near Spain in latest display of dangerous, puzzling behavior.
 In a image from video provided by The Ocean Race, an orca moves along a rudder of the Team JAJO entry in The Ocean Race on Thursday, June 22, 2023, as the boat approached the Strait of Gibraltar.
-A pod of killer whales bumped one of the boats in an endurance ...
+A pod of killer whales bumped one of the boats in an endurance sailing race, the latest encounter in what researchers say is a growing trend of ...

 2. Orcas disrupt sailing race near Spain in latest display of ...